SteffenBlake/pixxel-nvim/README.md

 proj-loader is configured to use the found project root (where your .sln file is) as its relative cwd for the launch.json, so you very likely wwill always want your `cwd` entry to be similiar to the one above.

 Note that nvim-dap supports multiple matching configs for the same build out of the box, and if multiple matches are found it will just prompt you with which one you want to use, allowing you to define multiple build configs in your `launch.json` file

+# Connect to an already running process

+If you want something a bit faster and more ad-hoc, you can just use the "Build and Run" shortcut instead and select "Connect to a process", it'll then give you a fuzzy searchab;e process list to pick from and connect to.

+To be honest this has now started to become my preferred approach, once you know what to search for it becomes pretty fast to quickly connect.

 # Remote debugging over SSH targeting a Windows OpenSSH Server